geosolutions-it/MapStore2/docs/user-guide/measure.md

 ## Measurement on the 3D navigation

-When the [3D Navigation](side-bar.md#3d-navigation) is enabled, the editor has the ability to perform distance, area, point coordinates, height from terrain, angle and slope measurements on the 3D map.
+When the [3D Navigation](side-bar.md#3d-navigation) is enabled, the user has the ability to perform distance, area, point coordinates, height from terrain, angle and slope measurements on the 3D map.

 ### Measure distance on the 3D navigation